 Now that I have reached the age of 52, I’m on a mission to find ways in which I can stay looking younger for longer – without necessarily going under the surgeon’s knife.

-I recently wrote about some of the non-surgical treatments available but these will only have a temporary effect if your diet, and your lifestyle in general is not up to scratch.
+I recently wrote about some of the non-surgical treatments available but these will only have a temporary effect if your diet and your lifestyle are not up to scratch.

 It’s not surprising then that the old adage about a woman having to choose between her face and her figure after a certain age makes sense because we have to decide whether to lose those stubborn middle-age pounds that we can gain or keep them and maintain a relatively plump and unlined face!

 A sensible diet with the right balance of protein, carbs and healthy fats plus lots of fruit, veggies and water has been drummed into us all daily.
 But if you are still working and raising kids, it’s not so easy to spend time in the kitchen pursuing the latest ‘clean eating’ strategy, substituting digestive biscuits for almonds and covering everything in Chia seeds.